Follow TV Tropes

 • The background in the Temple of the Moonlight has demonic faces woven into walls made out of red vines or tentacles.

-• Around the end of the original game's secret Maze of Galious area, the game reunites fans of the game that inspired La-Mulana with the Bony Dragon, the boss of World 1, except he's wearing pajamas — made from human skin.
+• Around the end of the secret Maze of Galious area, the game reunites fans of the game that inspired La-Mulana with the Bony Dragon, the boss of World 1, except he's wearing pajamas — made from human skin.

 • The trap sound itself can send many a player into a panic, especially since the traps they entail cause substantial damage or break puzzles at best and outright kill the player at worst.